thr0n/clojure2flink/README.md

 Until now there are only a couple of features of Flink's [DataStream API](https://ci.apache.org/projects/flink/flink-docs-release-1.1/apis/streaming/index.html) ready to be used in a Clojure application.
-So, yes, there are still plenty of functionalities that could be considered (Not to mention the DataSet API and all that libraries).
+So, yes, there are still plenty of functionalities that could be considered (not to mention the DataSet API and all those libraries).

 So it should be no surprise that clojure2flink ist still under development.
 But for testing reasons it is already available as a [Clojar](https://clojars.org/clojure2flink)!